pavelm14/lab_miscellaneous/Rpackages/README.md

 Several R packages designed for evolutionary studies are already installed in the MetaCentrum.
 However, you might want to use R packages that are not there yet.
 In those cases, you need to install them locally at your home directory in MetaCentrum.

+In this tutorial, we will work using the Metacentrum's frontend 'praha1' (address: tarkil.grid.cesnet.cz), which has OS Debian 12.
+More information about frontends at https://docs.metacentrum.cz/en/docs/computing/infrastructure/frontends

 First, you need to create a working directory as the default to install and load R packages from.

 ```bash